XMMR12/LinkedIn-build-network/README.md

 # LinkedIn-build-network
-LinkedIn Add by Mutual connecitons script, to increase the LinkedIn quickly with out wasting time.
+LinkedIn Add by Mutual connecitons script, to increase the LinkedIn network quickly with out wasting time.